 Our hypothesis was that children’s tendency to distribute attention promotes distributing choices across available options.
 In the same way that attention shifts over time and is less likely to return to recently focused items, less recently chosen or attended options may become increasingly appealing over time.
-This tendency, therefore, may enable systematic (i.e., non-random) exploration in the Baseline condition.
-In adults, the decision process is tied to focusing on highly rewarding options, while children continue shifting attention (and choices) rather than attending selectively.
-Therefore, if altering children’s attentional pattern through bottom-up capture of attention also affects exploratory behavior, we would be able to infer a strong connection between attention and exploratory behavior early in development.
+This tendency, therefore, may enable systematic (i.e., non-random) exploration.
+In adults, the decision process is instead associated with selective attention to highly rewarding options.

+We predicted that most children in the Baseline condition would engage in systematic exploration (Blanco & Sloutsky, 2019 PsyArXiv), with few children exploiting the best option.
+If altering children’s attentional pattern through bottom-up capture of attention also affects exploratory behavior, we can infer a strong connection between attention and exploratory behavior early in development.
 In contrast, if attention is not a causal factor in children’s exploratory behavior, manipulating attention should lead to little or no change in their choices.

-More specifically, in the Baseline condition we predicted that most children would engage in systematic choice patterns (Blanco & Sloutsky, 2019 PsyArXiv), with few children exploiting the best option.
-Our main prediction was that this systematic pattern would be disrupted in both the Congruent and Competition conditions.
+Therefore, our main prediction was that this systematic pattern would be disrupted in both the Congruent and Competition conditions.

-The exact role of saliency on choices could follow several possible patterns.
-One possibility was that children’s choices would be driven by largely by saliency, leading them to select the most salient option regardless of its reward value.
-Another hypothesis is that saliency would instead act as a learning or memory cue, leading to faster learning to prioritize the salient option in the Congruent condition and to avoid it in the Competition condition.
-In contrast, small to no effects of saliency were expected in adults, who were expected to maximize reward, exploiting the high value option in all conditions.
+The exact role of saliency on children’s choices could manifest in several ways.
+One possibility was that children’s choices would be driven largely by saliency, leading to selecting the most salient option regardless of its reward value.
+Another hypothesis was that saliency would act as a learning cue, leading to faster prioritization of the salient option in the Congruent condition and avoidance of it in the Competition condition.
+In contrast, small to no effects of saliency were expected in adults, who were expected to maximize reward, exploiting the high-value option in all conditions.

 Method